Charles Schwab (SCHW) Last Update 3/20/25

 BUSINESS SUMMARY

-Charles Schwab is an brokerage firm that allows clients to buy and trade equities, options, and other securities in the market.
+Charles Schwab is a brokerage firm that allows clients to buy and trade equities, options, and other securities in the market.
 Charles Schwab also offers money management services to its clients.
 Schwab charges clients a certain percentage of assets invested as a fee.
-Clients can invest money in Charles Schwab Proprietary Funds, Schwab Fund, and Laudus Fund or use Charles Schwab OneSource Mutual Fund Services to invest in a select list of third-party mutual funds.
+Clients can invest money in Charles Schwab Proprietary Funds, Schwab Fund, and Laudus Fund, or use Charles Schwab OneSource Mutual Fund Services to invest in a select list of third-party mutual funds.

 SOURCES OF VALUE